Prologue – All Things Definitional

 - With great power comes great responsibility because by creating an Account you warrant and agree that:

-- You are the sole authorized User of your Account and responsible for maintaining the confidentiality of your password;
+- You are the sole authorized User of your Account and responsible for maintaining the confidentiality of your password and other information;

 - You are solely responsible for any and all activities which occur under your Account, whether they are performed with your consent or not;

-- You have the right to agree these Terms of Service (either for you or on behalf of a legal body);
+- You have the right to agree these Terms of Service and Service Agreement with any other User (either for you or on behalf of a legal entity);

 - You will respect the rights of other Users, including their privacy, intellectual property rights, confidential information etc.;

-- You will perform any commitments you make in respect of a Gig Job, including (but not limited to):
+- You (or your substitute) will perform any commitments you make in respect of a Gig-Job, including (but not limited to):

-- having the required skills / equipment to perform the Gig Job (as a Job-Seeker); and
+- having the required skills / equipment (which you will provide yourself) to perform the Gig-Job (as a Gigler);

-- providing the necessary training, supervision, equipment, and fair compensation (as a Job-Giver)
+- providing the necessary oversight and fair compensation (as an Employer).

 - If you think that someone is accessing your Account without your consent you should change your password immediately and let us know by email to firstname.lastname@example.org.